Bio1M/Bio1M.github.io/practice.md

 You are advised to spend some time looking through each main page before accessing the “answers” version.

 {% comment %}
+2022 not taught by me, don't look for it

+Move all the practice stuff to practice (keep it separate from yearly exam pages); compare and (when possible) improve, using archaeology.
+Eventually aim to get rid of older folders in tests/

 Old midterms do not necessarily have the same coverage; this year has been particularly slow because of internet.

 Note that there is old stuff old materials/, in practice/ and in tests/